 Middlesbrough have not exactly had the greatest of 2017’s.
-After being promoted from the Championship in 2016, Middlesbrough loozed to secure their Premier League survival by bringing in a number of big players.
+After being promoted from the Championship in 2016, Middlesbrough looked to secure their Premier League survival by bringing in a number of big players.

 Middlesbrough somehow managed to secure the signature of Victor Valdes from Manchester United.
 They also signed playmaker Gaston Ramirez from Southampton plus a number of other signings designed to bolster Boro’s squad.
-These singing’s included Antonio Baragan, Martin De Roon, Fabio, Victor Fischer, Adama Traore and Alvaro Negredo (loan).
+These signings included Antonio Barragan, Martin De Roon, Fabio, Victor Fischer, Adama Traore and Alvaro Negredo (loan).

 However despite the influx of talent, Middlesbrough are currently fighting for their lives in a relegation battle.
 This means that if they do not start picking up wins soon they could find themselves back in the Championship.
 Furthermore if Middlesbrough go back to the Championship they could stand to lose some of their top stars.

-This article looks at 3 key Boro players who could leave in the summer, especially if Middlesbrough where relegated.
+This article looks at 3 key Boro players who could leave in the summer, especially if Middlesbrough were relegated.

 Arguably Boro’s best signing of the summer was Valdes.
 The Spaniard signed for Boro in the summer of 2016 on a free transfer from Manchester United.
 Valdes struggled to find form at United making just two appearances while there.

 He came to Boro in the hopes of reviving his career and that’s exactly what he did.
 Valdes has made 25 appearances for the reds and has kept 7 clean sheets in the process.
 He is most certainly an integral part of Middlesbrough’s impressive defensive record.